 - Court Attorney – a court attorney assists the judge with the day-to-day functions of the case.
 They are essentially an assistant judge.
 They make sure the case stays on track, check on status, and conduct conferences with the guardianship lawyers involved in the case.
 A court attorney assigned to a guardianship is usually a guardianship attorney.

 Guardianship lawyers perform many important functions in a guardianship proceeding.
-In most guardianship proceedings, at least four guardianship lawyers are involved, if you court the judge, sometimes many more.
-Guardianship lawyers ensure that guardianship cases function smoothly and the rights of everyone involved are protected.
+In most guardianship proceedings, at least four lawyers are involved, if you court the judge, sometimes many more.
+These attorneys ensure that guardianship cases function smoothly and the rights of everyone involved are protected.

 Submit your review